Hasselback potatoes: Techniques

 One technique to achieve Hasselback potatoes is to place chopsticks on both sides of the potato.
 This allows a stopping point for the knife, so the potato is not fully cut through.
 The same can be achieved by placing the potato in the bowl of a wooden spoon.
 Adding olive oil or butter to the outside of the potato allows for a golden caramelized top.

 Origins

 Hasselback potatoes get their name from the restaurant Hasselbacken in Stockholm, Sweden.
 Hasselback is the Swedish word for "hazel slope", as the restaurant was located near a thicket of hazel trees on a steep mountain.
-In 1953, student chef Leif Elison served the dish, and it was a hit.
+In 1953, student chef Leif Elison served the dish, and it was very popular.
 Later, in 1955, credit for the recipe went to the principal of the restaurant school.
-However, there is a recipe for “Oven Fried Potatoes” in the 1936 cookbook Prinsessornas Kokbok by Jenny Åkerström, leaving the question of who served them first.
+However, there is a recipe for "Oven Fried Potatoes" in the 1929 cookbook Prinsessornas Kokbok by Jenny Åkerström, leaving the question of who served them first.